Katy Old Towne Real Estate Guide

 - Frequently Asked Questions

-- Location: Approximately 30 miles west of Downtown Houston, centered at the convergence of Harris, Fort Bend, and Waller counties.
-It offers direct access to Houston via Interstate 10 (the Katy Freeway).
+- Location: Approximately 30 miles west of Downtown Houston, centered in the City of Katy at the junction of Harris, Fort Bend, and Waller counties.

 Overview of Katy Old Towne Neighborhood